Dharma Initiative: Station 3: The Swan

-The station is stocked with food, a record player with a collection of old LPs, a small library, an armory, a shower, and bunk beds.
-There is also a brand new washer/dryer and one of the books in the library is "Rainbow Six" by Tom Clancy, published in 1998.
-It is almost entirely underground, except for an entrance shaft and a concealed door (possibly due to being hidden in the Hostiles territory).
-The station also has several internal blast doors, with a map in invisible ink on one of them.
-This map has been worked on by, at a minimum, Kelvin Inman and Radzinsky.
-Analysis of the map suggests no less than five unique handwriting styles, and thus five different contributors.
-The map has direct revision dates on it, and as well as the obvious map entry, also seems to serve as some sort of history to happenings on the island, as there are many annotations that seem to suggest the writers were attempting to locate and ascertain the status of many stations on the Island.
+The station is stocked with food, a record player with a collection of old LPs, a library, an armoury, a shower, and bunk beds.
+It is almost entirely underground, except for an entrance shaft and a concealed door.
+The station has several internal blast doors, with a map in invisible ink on one of them.
+This map has been worked on by Kelvin Inman and Radzinsky.
+Analysis of the map suggests no less than five unique handwriting styles, and at least five different contributors.
+The map has direct revision dates on it, and also seems to serve as a history to happenings on the island, as there are many annotations that seem to suggest the writers were attempting to locate and ascertain the status of many stations on the Island.
 There are sections that are written in Latin.
-Kelvin Inman is seen writing in the lower right hand part of the map in "Live Together, Die Alone", near a revision dated for 6.26.2002.
 There are also acrylic based paints and several murals painted in different portions of the hatch by unknown people as well as tick marks on the wall derived from them.

-In the episode "Some Like It Hoth", set in 1977, the Swan Station is shown to be under construction in an area designated as the Hostiles' territory, a violation of the truce Dharma had brokered with them, under the primary authority of Radzinsky.
+In the episode "Some Like It Hoth", set in 1977, the Swan is shown to be under construction in an area designated as the Hostile territory; a violation of the truce Dharma had brokered with them, under the primary authority of Radzinsky.
 In the episode "The Incident", Dharma hits the pocket, releasing the energy and drawing all metallic objects into the hole.
 The plutonium core of a hydrogen bomb is detonated by the survivors in an attempt to negate the energy.
 In "Live Together, Die Alone", Desmond Hume (Henry Ian Cusick) shipwrecks on the Island in 2001 and is taken to the Swan station.
-Here Kelvin Inman explains about entering the numeric code then pushing the button to save the world.
+Here Kelvin Inman explains about entering the numeric code and pushing the button to save the world.
 In September 2004, Kelvin and Desmond get into a fight, resulting in Kelvin's death.
 Desmond enters the numbers too late, resulting in an electromagnetic build-up, which causes the crash of Oceanic Flight 815.
-Two of the survivors, Locke (Terry O'Quinn) and Boone (Ian Somerhalder), discover the Swan accidentally.
-Locke manages to open it in the first-season finale "Exodus".
-Inside they find Desmond, who flees after they break the computer.
+Two of the survivors, Locke (Terry O'Quinn) and Boone (Ian Somerhalder), accidentally discover the Swan.
+Locke manages to open the hatch in the first-season finale "Exodus".
+They find Desmond inside, who flees after they break the computer.
 The survivors manage to fix the computer, and begin pushing the button every 108 minutes.